cmsc105-f24/cmsc105-f24.github.io/labs/lab4.md

 In this lab, we will write programs using _if-else_ statements.

 Submission:
-1. Submit a Python file for each of the four programs.
+1. Submit a Python file for each of the programs.

 ### Pair programming